Ancient Greek Culture

 Hydra Cut one of its nine heads off and another two will grow in its place.
 Heracles solved the problem by cauterising each stump with his burning brand.

 Sidebar: Ancient Greeks

-The World of the Ancient Greeks (2002), by archaeologists John Camp and Elizabeth Fisher, is a broad and in-depth look at how the Greeks have left their imprint on politics, philosophy, theatre, art, medicine and architecture.
+Exploring the World of the Ancient Greeks (2010), by archaeologists John Camp and Elizabeth Fisher, is a broad and in-depth look at how the Greeks have left their imprint on politics, philosophy, theatre, art, medicine and architecture.

 Marcel Camus' film Black Orpheus (1959) won an Oscar for its reimagining of the Orpheus and Eurydice tale, set in a favela in 1950s Brazil to a bossa nova soundtrack.
 The lovers flee a hitman and Orfeu's vindictive fiancée.

 British actor and author Stephen Fry brings his inimitable wit to his retellings of key Greek myths and legends in Mythos (2017) and Heroes (2018).